-Effects of Herniated Disk
+Effects of Herniated Disc

 A herniated or cracked disc is a severe condition and it seems to happen most commonly in the lower back.
 It happens when a fraction of the soft centre gets pushed through the destabilized area due to degeneration, trauma or by putting pressure on the spinal cord.

 Nerves are located precisely at the back of every disc and are responsible for controlling everything in our body.
 While a disc gets herniated, the external covering of the disc tears and creates a bulge.
-The soft jelly gets shifted from the centre of the disk to the region where the damage has occurred on the disc.
+The soft jelly gets shifted from the centre of the disc to the region where the damage has occurred on the disc.
 Most commonly, the bulge occurs in areas where the nerve is located and it causes strain on the affected nerve.
 It has been observed that individuals do not feel any painful sensations even if their disc gets damaged.

 When is Surgery Recommended for Herniated Disc?

-Surgery for herniated disc is recommended only after options like steroid injections, pain relievers, exercise and non-steroid anti-inflammatory drugs do not work.
+Surgery for herniated disc is recommended only after options like pain relievers, exercise and non-steroid anti-inflammatory drugs do not work.
 If the pain persists even after these options, then it becomes important to go for surgery.
 There are certain risks involved in this surgery like infection, bleeding or nerve damage.

 There are chances that the disc may get ruptured again if it is not removed.
 If you are a patient suffering from degenerative disc disease, then there are chances that problem occurs in other discs.
 It is very important that a patient maintains healthy weight to prevent any further complications.